 4. Wait for your insurer

-Once your car insurance claim has been made and all required documentation has been received, your insurer must contact you within 10 days.
+Once your car insurance claim has been made and all required documentation has been received, your insurance provider must contact you within 10 days.
 These 10 days allow your insurer to conduct an investigation into the accident.
 This might involve calling witnesses, other drivers, the other party’s insurer and/or the police to help inform their decision.

 However, if your claim was denied, you must be advised of this in writing.
 Here is some useful information about your insurer’s legal obligations when it comes to your car insurance claim.